 - File an Economic Substance Return to the Authority.

-Keep in mind, the notification and the reporting are two key compliance duties for any relevant entity according to the Cayman Economic Substance guidance.
+Keep in mind, that notification and reporting are two key compliance duties for any relevant entity according to the Cayman ES guidance.

 And you must do this annually.